Updated: Feb 26, 2022

 I could have swooned out of my chair.
 “Are you kidding me?”
 I immediately retorted.
 “Who did that to them?”
 No one, including the account executive, saw a problem with this domain name, which revealed to me the kind of novices I was dealing with in regards to digital marketing and technology.

 Some unfortunate web designer registered that domain name and assigned it to their business website.
 Why?
 Instead of arguing over the ineptitude of the previous designer and that ridiculous domain, I simply asked, “What is the name of their company?”
 R & T Insurance Agency.
 “Shouldn’t the domain name be something like www.rtinsurance.com or www.randtinsurance.com?

 In fact, that domain name is actually an SEO phrase that might appear as a title of a page or as a keyword phrase in their image captions.
 So, the first rule in choosing an appropriate domain name for your business website is to actually start with the name of your business.

 1. Use a form of your business name as your domain name.
 As in the example above, if rtinsurance.com is already taken, try an alternative such as randtinsurance.com.
-The point is to make your business name memorable, so that when people hear or see it, they will associate it with the types of products or serves you provide, such as insurance.
+The point is to make your business name memorable, so that when people hear or see it, they will associate it with the types of products or services you provide, such as insurance.

 4. Remain professional.
 Although it might be boring, choose a professional domain that is not embarrassing for potential clients to type.
 Refrain from names such as sexysusiesandwiches.com.
 That domain is too long and cumbersome.
 On the other hand, depending on how you brand your business, a provocative domain name could work.
-Consider the restaurant in Atlanta called The Slutty Vegan at sluttyveganatl.com.
+Consider the restaurant in Atlanta called The Slutty Vegan at www.sluttyveganatl.com.
 This domain is short, catchy, uses a variation of their business name, and suggests they might open other locations in other cities, thus tagging this one with “atl”.

-In choosing a domain name for your business, imagine what potential clients might think of you and your business based on your choice.
+In choosing a domain name for your business, imagine what potential clients might think of you personally and your business based on your choice.
 Will it inspire confidence or deter mature customers?
 Does the domain hint at the kind of business you own or the services you provide?
 If not, please try again.

 Ashan R. Hampton is a long-time English instructor turned entrepreneur.
-Through her company, Onyx Online Education & Training, she offers digital courses and print books on grammar, proofreading, business writing and communication for personal and professional development to individuals and corporations.
+She is also a proud graduate of the Donaghey Scholars Program at the University of Arkansas at Little Rock under the direction of Dr. C. Earl Ramsey, Emeritus.
+Through her company, Onyx Online Education & Training, she offers online writing courses and print books for academic and professional development to individuals and corporations.
+She is also a prolific published author of several books on a variety of topics.
 To find out more about Ashan's work, visit www.arhampton.com.

 COPYRIGHT & PERMISSION TERMS FOR SHARING THIS CONTENT

-© 2015-2020 by Ashan R. Hampton, Onyx Online Education & Training.
+© 2015-2022 by Ashan R. Hampton, Onyx Online Education & Training.
 All rights reserved.

 3. Not use this work to adapt, remix, embed, or derive another work based on the material on this website.